ruthcfong/caffe-fr-chairs/README.md

 Installed successfully with cudnn v3.
+Ran `make all pycaffe -j8`.

 ---